About Me

 My work often sits at the intersection of customer behavior, product strategy, service design, and business decision-making.
 I help teams understand not only what customers need, but how they make decisions, where trust breaks down, and what needs to change across the broader experience.

-Before moving into UX and CX research, I was an academic researcher, lecturer, author, and international speaker.
 I earned my PhD from the University of Chicago, specializing in moral psychology, ethics, and value theory.
-That background still shapes how I work: I’m comfortable with ambiguity, complex tradeoffs, competing stakeholder needs, and questions where the answer is not obvious.
+That background still shapes how I work: I’m comfortable with ambiguity, complex tradeoffs, and questions where the answer is not obvious.

-I use quantitative data to identify patterns, size problems, compare segments, and connect customer behavior to product, service, and business outcomes.
+I work closely with data analysts and employ advanced analytics to identify patterns, size problems, compare segments, and tie customer behavior to product, service, and business outcomes.